seamplex/feenox/README4engineers.markdown

 <script>AsciinemaPlayer.create('doc/le10.cast', document.getElementById('cast-le10'), {cols:133,rows:32, poster: 'npt:0:3'});</script>

-The trick is that this workflow is susceptible of being automated and customized to run in the cloud, possibly in parallel throughout several servers using the MPI standard.
+The trick is that this workflow is susceptible of being automated and customized to run [in the cloud][], possibly [in parallel throughout several servers using the MPI standard][].
 Check out this 1-minute video that covers a similar case from the [tensile-test tutorial][tensile test tutorial]:

 <div class="not-in-format latex">